aiogram/aiogram/docs/api/types/shipping_query.md

 ### Answer

-This method has the same specification with the API but without `callback_query_id` argument.
+This method has the same specification with the API but without `shipping_query_id` argument.

 | Answer method         | Alias for                                              | Description                       |
 | - | - | - |